canopas/khelo/README.md

 ## What's Coming Next? 🚀

-- **Tournament Feature**: Khelo will soon support tournament management, allowing users to organize and track cricket tournaments with ease, right from the app.
 - **Live Streaming**: Watch live matches directly through Khelo as we introduce live streaming, making it easier to follow your favorite teams and matches in real time.
 - **Voice-Over Scoring**: Get an immersive cricket experience with voice-over scoring, providing live commentary and score updates as the game unfolds.
 - **Improve User Experience**: We're continuously working on improving the user experience, with plans to incorporate additional features and enhancements shortly.